quintel/documentation/docs/main/intro.md

 ### 4. Modelling Principles
 An insight into the exact modelling principles behind the ETM.

-### 5. pyetm
+### 5. PyETM
-pyetm is a package written in Python that allows ETM users to interact with the ETM via the API.
+PyETM is a package written in Python that allows ETM users to interact with the ETM via the API.
 The package is designed to be a modular tool that advanced users can incorporate into their workflows.

 ### 6. Scenario-tools
-If you are interested in communicating with the ETM without using the web-interface, then you can visit this page to see if you can use any of the Pyton tools in this collection.
+If you are interested in communicating with the ETM without using the web-interface, then you can visit this page to see if you can use any of the Python tools in this collection.

 ### 7. For Contributors
 If you are contributing or would like to contribute to the development of the ETM, this page will grant you a short overview of the different possibilities for contributing.